-Let faith, hope and charity, these three, remain among you,

-But the greatest of these is charity.
+Let faith, hope and charity, these three, remain among you, But the greatest of these is charity.

-Now faith, hope and charity, these three remain;

-But the greatest of these is charity.
+Now faith, hope and charity, these three remain; But the greatest of these is charity.

-Jesus said to his disciples:

 I give you a new commandment, That you love one another as I have loved you.